Owatonna, Northfield, Mankato West rule Big Nine Conference in truncated All-Sports Cup

 Here is a distilled version of what was found:

 -Three schools captured a league-high three conference titles.
 Unsurprisingly, Owatonna and Northfield are two of them.
-The third, however, was Rochester Century, which finished in fifth place overall.
-It should come as little surprise that the Panthers also compiled three double-digit finishes as well.
+The third, Rochester Century, was less predictable as the Panthers finished in fifth place overall.
+It should come as little surprise that CHS also compiled three double-digit finishes as well.
 The Huskies, Raiders and Mankato East, on the other hand, ended no lower than ninth place in any of the 12 sports.

 -The top four schools — Owatonna, Northfield, West and Mayo — were separated by just seven total points.
 The average finish for the foursome was right around fourth place with the Huskies posting a 4.0-even; West and NHS a 4.1 and Mayo a 4.6.